-

 Combined Degree Program FAQs

 Bachelor’s and master’s combined programs provide a faster and more affordable way to earn both a bachelor’s and master’s degree by enabling you to apply master’s level coursework (8 credits or two courses) toward your bachelor’s degree.
-This approach also reduces the total bachelor’s degree credit requirement by 14-19 credits, resulting in a cost savings of $5,572-$7,562.* Franklin offers four master’s degrees (M.S. in Cybersecurity, M.S. in Human Resource Management, M.S. in Information Technology and Master of Public Administration) through streamlined combined programs.
+This approach also reduces the total bachelor’s degree credit requirement by 14-19 credits, resulting in a cost savings of $5,572-$7,562.* Franklin offers five master’s degrees (M.A. in Criminal Justice, M.S. in Cybersecurity, M.S. in Human Resource Management, M.S. in Information Technology and Master of Public Administration) through streamlined combined programs.

 *Based on $398 per credit hour